SiegeEngine/siege-engine/FAQ.md

 C++ is common in game engine development, however.
 Epic Games' Unreal Engine, for example, is written in C++.
 By moving to rust, however, we do not need to leave all that legacy code behind.
-Rust programs can link via to any program that honors the C ABI, including to C++ libraries with that expose extern "C" functions.
+Rust programs can link via to any program that honors the C ABI (as defined by the operating system), including to C++ libraries with that expose extern "C" functions.

 ### Why not use C#?